Aggregation and Grouping

 GROUP BY and Aggregate Functions

-Adding a GROUP BY clause enables the grouping of rows and the application of aggregate functions to each group:
+clause enables the grouping of rows and the application of aggregate functions to each group:

-• It is used to group rows after the application of the WHERE clause.
+, followed by the column name(s) used for grouping. - It is used to group rows after the application of the

-• Aggregate functions can be applied to each group.
+clause. - Aggregate functions can be applied to each group.

-• Distinct from DISTINCT, which only provides unique values without aggregation.
+which only provides unique values without aggregation.

 Additional information can be found in the GROUP BY documentation.